genesiscommunitysuccess/docs/docs/03_server/04_event-handler/03_advanced.md

 * `messageType` - a shortcut property accessor for the `messageType` value stored inside `pendingApproval`
 * `eventMessage` - a shortcut property accessor for the `eventMessage` value stored inside `pendingApproval`

-Lastly, the following properties are automatically available for the whole scope of the *-approval.kts* file:
+The following properties are automatically available for the whole scope of the **-approval.kts** file:

 ```kotlin
 val systemDefinition: SystemDefinitionService,